-Memorial poems can be some of the most beautiful and most touching ways to remember a loved one.
-No two are exactly alike, and there are many to choose from.
+Poetry has long since been a touching form of expression, that can move the heart and mind, so it is no wonder that memorial poems, much like memorial verses, can be some of the most beautiful and most touching ways to remember a loved one.
+The difference in memorial poems is that no two are exactly alike, and there are many to choose from.
+Additionally, memorial poetry can help grieving families express their sentiment in a lyrical and eloquent manner, whereas memorial verses tend to be slighlty more reserved in nature.
 In order to best determine which memorial poems to choose in planning a funeral, a few considerations might be advisable.
 First, consider the departed’s body of experiences.
 Then, consider his most endearing character attributes.
 Finally, one will want to consider what the legacy is that he leaves behind.
 If loved ones do this, it will ensure that the deceased’s memorial poems will describe him to a T.

 As loved ones consider the departed’s life, a few key considerations should shape their decision of which memorial poems to go with.
 At what age did the deceased pass?
 If it was at an early age, perhaps the emphasis should be on the activities that he was a part of.
 These defined his hopes and dreams, and would have shaped his life.
 Loved ones should try to find funeral poems that reflect how those dreams were still fulfilled even in his young life.
 Robert Frost’s “Nothing Gold Can Stay,” and “The Road Not Taken,” might be good memorial poems to describe this young life.